workingDog/StixConvert/README.md

     type, created, modified, created_by_ref, revoked, confidence and name (when available)

-Similarly, the following Stix SRO properties are represented in GraphML and GEXF edges:
+In addition, the following Stix SRO properties are represented in GraphML and GEXF edges:

     relationship_type, created, modified, description, revoked and confidence